johnzastrow/johnzastrow.github.io/_posts/2011-03-31-mysql-functions.md

 \[/cce\_sql\]

-a user-defined function in MySQL 5.0+ similar to PHP’s substr\_count(), since I could not find an equivalent native function in MySQL.
+a user-defined function in MySQL 5.0+ similar to PHP's substr\_count(), since I could not find an equivalent native function in MySQL.
 (If there is one please tell me!!!)

 \[cce\_sql\]